LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Quests/Contracts/Help!.md

->Help Required Urgently, please come to the lighthouse
+Help Required Urgently, please come to the lighthouse Large Baht reward
->Large Baht reward
->- An illegible name
+- An illegible name

 The person in the cave does not expect to be rescued, the didn't even post the poster... how could they, they were in the bottom of a cave?